schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

   -d '{"pubkey":"<generated public key>"}'
 ```

-It returns a JSON response like this.
+This command returns a JSON response containing IPs without DNS hijacking enabled.
+I cover the snippet above and Mullvad's DNS hijacking in another post: [Use Custom DNS Servers With Mullvad And Any WireGuard Client](/posts/use-custom-dns-servers-with-mullvad-and-any-wireguard-client).

 ```json
 {